watem-sedem/watem-sedem/docs/output.rst

 Sediment concentration segments.txt
 ***********************************

-Table with the concentration of sediment (g/l) as a function of time for every river segment.
+Table with the concentration of sediment :math:`(g.l^{-1})` as a function of time for every river segment.
 This table is only generated when :ref:`Output per river segment = 1 <outputsegment>`.

 Sediment.txt
 ************

-Table with the sediment load (kg) as a function of time for every outlet.
+Table with the sediment load :math:`(kg)` as a function of time for every outlet.

 .. _sedsegmenttxt:

 Sediment_segments.txt
 *********************

-Table with the sediment load (kg) as a function of time for river segment.
+Table with the sediment load :math:`(kg)` as a function of time for river segment.
 This table is only generated when
 :ref:`Output per river segment = 1 <outputsegment>`.

 Spillover per buffer.txt
 ************************

-Table with the amount of water (m³) that leaves every buffer basin via the overflow.
+Table with the amount of water :math:`(m^3)` that leaves every buffer basin via the overflow.

 Total discharge.txt
 *******************

-Table with the total amount of water (m³) that arives in every outlet after a rainfall event.
+Table with the total amount of water :math:`(m^3)` that arives in every outlet after a rainfall event.

 .. _remaprst: